ascendantaditya/TerminalPortfolio/README.md

 The easiest way to deploy a Next.js app is to use the [Vercel Platform](https://vercel.com/) from the creators of Next.js.

-You can install `vercel` cli and follow the instruction [here](https://vercel.com/docs/concepts/deployments/overview).
+You can install the `vercel` CLI and follow the instructions [here](https://vercel.com/docs/concepts/deployments/overview).

-You can also connect your github account to vercel and have vercel automatically deploy the github repository for you.
+You can also connect your GitHub account to Vercel and have Vercel automatically deploy the GitHub repository for you.

 ## Credit

 Based on M4TT72's awesome [Terminal](https://github.com/m4tt72/terminal).

+---

+Feel free to customize and add more details to this README as needed for your portfolio.